codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

     example.com/class/method/id/

 We call this "**Auto Routes**".
-CodeIgniter automatically routes a HTTP request, and executes the corresponding controller method.
+CodeIgniter automatically routes an HTTP request, and executes the corresponding controller method.
 The auto-routing is enabled by default.

 .. note:: To prevent misconfiguration and miscoding, we recommend that you disable